 Sophomore year is the time to finetune everything.
 You’re no longer a freshman.
 You have experienced life as a college student.
 No, it wasn’t what it was expected to be.
 If you’re in Florida, your fall semester was cut short due to the hurricane.
-Globally, Corona cut the spring semester short, but there are ways to feel like you have better control of your aspirations.
+Globally, the virus cut the spring semester short, but there are ways to feel like you have better control over your aspirations.

 I imagined this feeling to be twice as exciting than being a sophomore in high school because, in this way, you’re closer to your career goal.

-In my opinion, now is the latest you should decide if you will pursue your chosen major.
+In my opinion, this is your last decision-making time concerning your chosen major.
 If you entered college undeclared, declare.
 If you entered with one but your freshman classes grew your passion for another, change!
 You need to be sure.
 While it is easier to switch within a department, it requires extra semester(s) if switching to a new major later on.

 I was able to be in major classes since my first semester at my university.
 While I was already glued to studying English since high school, this reaffirmed my passion.

 Certifications and Minors

-Start looking at minors as specializations if you’re interested.
+Start looking at minors, if you’re interested.
 In many ways, the minors should fit with your career goal.
-If you’re unsure, business, marketing, communications, and psychology are great minors that tie and are needed in every career!
+If you’re unsure, business, marketing, communications, and psychology are great minors that tie with every career!

-I want to be an English/language arts teacher of the deaf.
-With this in mind, I am certified in deaf studies and pursuing minors in psychology and creative writing.
+I want to be an English/language arts teacher.
+With this in mind, I am certified in deaf studies and pursuing minors in psychology, religion, and creative writing.

 Clubs and Organizations

-Your freshman year was the time to try extracurriculars, step out, and meet new people.
+Your freshman year was the time to try extracurriculars and meet new people.
 By the second tie around, you already have a good idea of which ones you’re interested in.
 Narrow these down and try to be more involved whether as a member or leadership position.